rupeshbug/traffic-intelligence-platform/README.md

 - Docker
 - Hive Metastore

-## Project Goals

-- learn real-time data engineering fundamentals
-- work with Kafka and Spark together in an end-to-end system
-- handle messy streaming data instead of only perfect records
-- implement medallion architecture clearly
-- create analytics-ready outputs for dashboards
-- prepare a foundation for future ML, drift detection, and monitoring

 ## Data Description

 The project uses synthetic traffic events, but the data is not purely random.